-Principal flooding sources in Mason County are influenced by several rivers, including the Satsop, Tahuya, Union, and Skokomish Rivers.
-Flooding in the first three rivers can effectively cut off pockets of residents due to mudslides and water over the roadways.
+Based on review of FEMA's Flood Insurance Study (2019) and input from the planning team members, principal flooding sources in Mason County are influenced by several rivers, including the Satsop, Tahuya, Union, Goldsborough Creek, and Skokomish Rivers.12 Flooding in the first three rivers can effectively cut off pockets of residents due to mudslides and water over the roadways.
 The primary flood concern in Mason County is the Skokomish River.
 While previous flooding on the Skokomish River regularly caused closure of U. S. Highway 101, the main north-south route through Mason County, since completion of the last plan, that flooding was alleviated by improvements done to the Purdy Creek Bridge by WSDOT, and the removal of the Nally Farm dike.
 However, flooding does continue to close the Skokomish Valley Road and Bourgault Road several times annually.